jet/falanx/README.md

 The nupkgs will be in `bin/nupkg`

 To specify a version pass the `Version` property like `/p:Version=0.1.0-alpha7`

+### Info

+Falanx use

+- `Type Provider SDK` common type for quotation and AST support
+- `FsAst` untyped F# AST to code via the code formatter Fantomas
+- `Froto` protobuff parser and binary serializer
+- `Fantomas` code formatter and linter

 ## Security
 This repository is actively monitored by Jet Engineers and the Jet Security team.
 Please monitor this repo for security updates and advisories.
 For more information and contacts, please see [SECURITY](security.md)